peterdurham/code-boost/content/blog/map-filter-reduce-sort/index.md

 ---
 title: Using Map, Filter, Reduce, and Sort in Javascript
 date: "2015-05-01T22:12:03.284Z"
-category: "Javascript"
+category: "JavaScript"
 description: "setup"
 featuredImage: "./solarpanels.jpg"
-tags: ["Javascript", "Arrays"]
+tags: [ "Arrays"]
 ---

 In Javascript, all arrays have access to numerous methods that transform them.
 Some of the most useful ones include: